 Interior forms include a variety of dividers, partitions, and other inserts.
 They help to separate or cushion your products and to strengthen the box or to fill voids.
 These forms range in shapes such as rectangle, scored, slotted, or die cut.

 The Pad/Sheet is a flat piece of corrugated with or without scores.
 Amongst its many functions, pads are often used as an added layer of protection, to separate products or layers of product, to cover pallets, or as a space filler.

-Inserts may take many shapes and are generally used for supporting, cushioning, or separating product in a master carton.
+Partitions may take many shapes and are generally used for supporting, cushioning, or separating product in a master carton.
 This inner packaging may also be used to suspend product or to fill space.

 Die cut fiberboard pieces to position and support products away from the walls of the box for added protection